-I started the website soon after wave after wave of e-mails from our neighborhood association e-mail list started flying about the fatal crash on May 12.
+I started the website soon after wave after wave of e-mails from our neighborhood association e-mail list started flying about .
 When I saw the photos one of our neighbors took shortly after ambulances arrived, I was determined that was the last straw.
 Something had to be done, and now was the time.
 I hope the impact from the website is to tell the story of what it is like to live in this area and be faced with uncertainty every time we turn in or pull out of the two streets that feed into this neighborhood.
 I want it to be a pillar in our fight for change.
 I would also hope its impact is to get the elected officials who say they are for our safety and security to keep their word.

 We have been trying to gain attention to the dangers of living near and driving North Druid Hills Road for a number of years.
 Several neighbors have spoken with DeKalb County officials in person and have always gotten promises and little in the way of follow-through.
 It's always been a numbers game for the county to justify doing anything for the sake of safety.
 No solution to our efforts have been offered.
 We've been put off for too long.
 But now we have county commissioners on record promising action and plenty of media coverage to remind them of that promise.

 2) Have you been involved with advocacy groups before?

 Yes, I have been involved in advocating for the American Cancer Society in tobacco control efforts, improving indoor smoking ordinances and promoting cancer screening guidelines.
 I do find it strange that fighting for the enforcement of existing law (speeding, no smoking) is considered advocacy.
 If we had better enforcement, the work of advocating would be far easier.